How Do NHL Odds Work?

 Sports betting is going gangbusters on a global scale.
 Surprisingly, hockey betting is far more advanced in places like Australia, the United Kingdom and Asia, while it is just getting started in America, Vegas aside.

-Due to the globalization of NHL betting it isn’t uncommon for sportsbooks to simply copy the odds of other books.
+Due to the globalization of NHL betting and even nhl betting strategy, it isn’t uncommon for sportsbooks to simply copy the odds of other books.
 This method is cost effective and they end up with the same odds without all the data and betting analytics research.

 How to take advantage of NHL odds